deathworlders/online/content/books/deathworlders/chapter-70-death-eye-pt1.md

 So, naturally, all anyone ever saw in him was a powerfully muscular if somewhat short brownie.
 None of his certifications mattered, even though he had pursued those just as hard as his gym scorecards.
 His *perfect* workhouse scorecard didn’t matter, either.
 All they saw was a brute of a convenient height.
 And, so, that’s how they used him.

 Which...well, he didn’t mind as much as he felt he should.
 He played the part, built himself up, and before long had gained a reputation as a strong laborer with a knack for solving tricky problems.
 All of that had Bruuk feeling confident and ready to meet the challenge, and put the Human in his place.
-He didn’t know if he could best Wild on skill, but in a fight?
+He didn’t know if he could best Wilde on skill, but in a fight?
 Bruuk had thought he’d be at least Wild’s match, if not a whole lot stronger.

 He wasn’t.
 Well, actually he was.
 Sorta.
 Depending.
 It was complicated.

-It turned out Wild hadn’t been lazy, either; even for a Human he was an extremely strong man for his size, and he weren’t a small male, neither.
-While yeah, Bruuk had a downright *silly* weight advantage over Wilde and *none* of that extra mass was slack or soft, that massive innate strength advantage didn’t seem to matter much, because *unlike* Bruuk, Wild knew how to *use* it.
+It turned out Wilde hadn’t been lazy, either; even for a Human he was an extremely strong man for his size, and he weren’t a small male, neither.
+While yeah, Bruuk had a downright *silly* weight advantage over Wilde and *none* of that extra mass was slack or soft, that massive innate strength advantage didn’t seem to matter much, because *unlike* Bruuk, Wilde knew how to *use* it.

-Wild used his strength to *move.* Just by watching him practice assault runs, Bruuk could see that *moving* was the key to it all.
+Wilde used his strength to *move.* Just by watching him practice assault runs, Bruuk could see that *moving* was the key to it all.
 And while the Human was laughably slow at a dead run, in close-quarters assault he was quick as could be, and a genuine struggle to keep up with.

 Watching him challenge the course in slow motion, Bruuk was struck by a challenge to his expectations, too.
 He would have expected somebody so quick and deft to be elegant in their movement, but Wild’s particular brand of elegance was...robotic.
 Like the punchy precision of an automated assembly line, each movement was a straight line, each turn direct, each motion spare and minimal.
 When he reloaded, he had the replacement magazine in his hand before the empty one had even hit the deck.
 When he swapped weapons, one went down and the other came up in the same motion.